Spirea Care

 Planting Spirea

 Spirea can be planted in the spring or fall.
-Plant in a location that drains well and gets 4-6 hours of sunlight each day.
+Plant in a location that drains well and receives 4-6 hours of sunlight each day.
 Space spirea plants 2 to 15 feet apart, depending on the expected mature width of the plant.
 Dig a hole slightly deeper than the root ball and 2 times wider.
 Loosen the soil around the roots and place in the hole with the top of the root ball slightly above soil level.
-Fill hole with soil and pat down slightly.
+Fill the hole with soil and pat down slightly.
 Water well and mulch to retain moisture.

 Watering Spirea